-Bankruptcy is a highly complex process that isn’t the best choice for everyone.
-However, in the right circumstances, filing for bankruptcy can protect those who are burdened with overwhelming debt.
-To make an informed decision, consult a bankruptcy attorney who can review your personal situation and explain your options in layman’s terms.
+Bankruptcy is highly complex and isn’t the best choice for everyone.
+Yet under the right circumstances, filing for bankruptcy can protect you if you’re burdened with overwhelming debt.
+To make an informed decision, consult a bankruptcy attorney who can review your personal situation and clearly explain your options to you.

 I won’t be able to keep my house if I file Chapter 7 bankruptcy.

-Losing your home can happen, but it is infrequent and depends largely on the question of equity.
-Equity means that what you owe on your house is less than what your house is worth and it is considered to be an asset.
-Each state varies as to the homestead exemption amount it allows filers to claim.
-In Kentucky, if you are current on your house payments and do not have excess equity in your residence ($23,675 per debtor in equity), you should be able to keep the house despite bankruptcy.
+It’s possible to lose your home.
+But it happens infrequently and depends largely on your equity (what you owe on your house relative to its worth).
+If you have more equity, it’s an asset; if less, a debt.
+In Kentucky, after applying your homestead exemption, if you are current on your house payments and have no excess equity in your home ($23,675 per debtor in equity) you should be able to keep the house despite bankruptcy.
 If you are behind on your mortgage payments, filing a Chapter 13 bankruptcy may be a better route for you.

 I won’t be able to keep my car if I file Chapter 7 bankruptcy.

 The same principles apply to your car as to your house.
-In Kentucky, if you are current on your car payments and do not have excess equity in your car ($3,775 per debtor in equity), you should be able to keep the house despite bankruptcy.
+In Kentucky, if you are current on your car payments and have no excess equity in your car ($3,775 per debtor in equity), you should also be able to keep it despite bankruptcy.
 If you are behind on your car payments and want to keep the car or get it back after repossession (but before a sale), consulting a Chapter 13 bankruptcy lawyer to file a Chapter 13 bankruptcy may be a better choice.

 Bankruptcy will ruin my credit forever.